DrishyaMody/student2/_posts/2023-10-05-Algorithms_Team_Teach_IPYNB_2_.md

 ![College_Board_Algorithms_Diagram.png](College_Board_Algorithms_Diagram.png)

 **College Board Pseudo Code example**

-## Team teach reflection

-- A simulation, in context of computer science, is a digital representation of a situation in the real world.
-- Examples:
-    - Experiments: When an experiment is to dangerous to perform in the real world or too expensive, a simulation can be made of it and be performed digitally.
-    - Training and Education: Simulations such as flight simulators and medical simulation can be very practical in aiding dangerous proffesions to receive training.

-This was a great lesson it helped me learn the basic python to import dependencies and it also helped me learn how to define a function effectively as well as be able to call the function to use it later in the program.

 Below is an algorithm to find the largest number in a list of positive numbers.